 A few years ago my wonderful sister in law shared my late mother in law’s recipe for Dark Fruit Cake.
 I really appreciate this, and enjoy making, eating and proudly sharing this fruitcake.
 This recipe was actually part of one of the best Christmas gifts we’ve received, a bunch of family recipes!

 This Fruit Cake recipe gives me a way to make something that honours and remembers someone that I and my children didn’t have the privilege of knowing, and is now an important tradition for my family.
-I am making fruitcake again today, even though I should have made it back in August, faithfully, basting it with brandy and then freezing it to enjoy at Christmas.
-I don’ t mind sipping a bit of brandy along the way.
-Somehow this pandemic put my Christmas mood into a funk, and put my planning on hold, but I’ve had enough now of this pandemic – haven’t you?
+I am making fruitcake again today, even though I should have made it back in August, faithfully, basting it with brandy and then optionally – freezing it to enjoy at Christmas.
+I don’t mind sipping a bit of brandy along the way.

 I hope that my mother in law would be proud to see her recipe posted, and I hope I get to share it with my family!

-This recipe for Dark Fruit Cake is not difficult to prepare, but it requires loads of fruit, cheesecloth, brandy and 4 and a half hours of time in your oven – so today is a great day, because I have nowhere to go and it’s cold outside.
+This recipe for Dark Fruit Cake is not difficult to prepare, but it requires loads of fruit (4 pounds!!) cheesecloth, brandy and 4 and a half hours of time in your oven – so today is a great day, because I have nowhere to go and it’s cold outside.
 The fruit must be soaked overnight in brandy and grape juice before you make the cake – so be prepared.
-I am reposting this recipe from last year, with a few edits and A NEW PRINTABLE RECIPE CARD FOLLOWS!
+Making the cake is relatively easy – but it is a two day affair!

 DARK FRUIT CAKE INGREDIENTS: